 The TikTok ban discussion that dominated 2024-2025 was resolved with the January 2026 ownership transfer to TikTok USDS Joint Venture LLC (Bloomberg coverage).
 The platform is stable for now, but the experience reinforced a basic principle: don't build your entire customer acquisition strategy on a single channel you don't control.
 That's true for TikTok, Instagram, and every platform after them.

-If you decide to post on both platforms, scheduling and adapting content for each is where most of the friction lives.
-Sydium publishes to Instagram, TikTok, and seven other platforms from one dashboard and learns your brand voice from existing posts so cross-platform captions sound like you instead of generic AI output.
-That's the problem it solves: reducing per-post effort so the choice between Instagram and TikTok becomes strategy, not logistics.
+If you do run both, the daily friction is scheduling and reshaping each post per platform.
+Sydium publishes to Instagram, TikTok, and seven other platforms from one dashboard and learns your brand voice from existing posts, so cross-platform captions sound like you rather than generic AI.
+The point is to cut per-post effort enough that the Instagram-versus-TikTok question stays a strategy decision, not a logistics chore.

 FAQ